akosiorek/akosiorek.github.io/_notes/iaf.markdown

 $$

 This can be expensive, but as long as $$\mu$$ and $$\sigma$$ are implemented as autoregressive transformations, it is possible.

-# Further reading
-* [Parallel WaveNet](https://arxiv.org/abs/1711.10433) combines MAF and IAF in a very clever trick the authors call Distribution Distillation,
-* [Hamiltonian Flow](s) as an example of time-continuous flow.